 Can’t I choose to have the Housing Costs Element paid directly to my landlord?

-If you are in debt, have rent arrears or are vulnerable, you or your landlord can ask for an amount up to the value of your Housing Costs Element to be paid direct to them under the Alternative Payment Arrangements scheme – it’s called a ‘managed payment’.
+If you are in debt, have rent arrears or will struggle to pay your rent, you or your landlord can ask for an amount up to the value of your Housing Costs Element to be paid direct to them under the Alternative Payment Arrangements scheme – it’s called a ‘managed payment’.

 See Alternative Payment Arrangements for more information.